kaczla/list-lm/README.md

 - [DeepSpeed](https://github.com/microsoft/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
 - [DGL](https://github.com/dmlc/dgl) - DGL is an easy-to-use, high performance and scalable Python package for deep learning on graphs.
 DGL is framework agnostic, meaning if a deep graph model is a component of an end-to-end application, the rest of the logics can be implemented in any major frameworks, such as PyTorch, Apache MXNet or TensorFlow.
 - [Dolly](https://github.com/databrickslabs/dolly) - Databricks’ Dolly is an instruction-following large language model trained on the Databricks machine learning platform that is licensed for commercial use.
+- [embedchain](https://github.com/embedchain/embedchain) - embedchain is a framework to easily create LLM powered bots over any dataset.
 - [evals](https://github.com/openai/evals) - Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
+- [ExLlama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.
 - [FastChat](https://github.com/lm-sys/FastChat) - An open platform for training, serving, and evaluating large language model based chatbots.
 - [FastChat](https://github.com/lm-sys/FastChat) - FastChat is an open platform for training, serving, and evaluating large language model based chatbots.